Louis-Liu-one/Mine-Sweeper/README.md

 F|3|#
 #|F|#

-This principle is the reverse of the Third Law.
+This law is the reverse of the Third Law.
 #|F|F
 -|-|-
 F|5|F
 #|F|#

-These are the four basic skill to play Mine Sweeper.
-You can explore more laws to become a mine sweeper expert!
+These are the 4 basic skills to play the game.
+You can explore more laws and become an expert!

 ## File Structure
-There are three Python files and some GIF pictures in this game.
+There are 5 Python files, some GIF images and other files.

 ### Python Files
 * `main.py` The main program.
-Open the window and play.
+Run this to open the window and play.
 * `minesweeper.py` The major file.
 The core of the game.
 * `minehelper.py` The documents above are in this file.
 Create a window and include the documents.
 * `manyinputdialog.py` Dialog which can ask many kinds of inputs, such as int, string, file or choose.
+* `utility.py` Some useful functions.

-### GIF Pictures
+### GIF Images
-Such as pictures of the flag and the mine.
+Such as images of the flag and the mine.
+These images are in the folder `images/`.

+### Other Files
+* `makefile` Pack the game as a MacOS application bundle with Nuitka.
+* `favicon.icns` The icon of the bundle.

 ## Finally
-I hope that you can play happily!
+I hope you can enjoy yourself!